-The application for registration, as well as the application for renewal of a registration, and other documents which are signed may be sent by e-mail, post or telefax to BOIP.
+The application for registration, as well as the application for renewal of a registration, and other documents which are signed may be sent by telefax to BIP.
+A document sent by fax will be considered filed on the date that it was received completely, provided that the original has been filed within fourteen days after it has been sent by fax.

-Appointment of representative
+Appointment of Representative